Convolutional Model Trees: Performing a least-squares fit

 \section{Performing a least-squares fit}

-To start off, let us assume we have a dimension-reduction process on the original images like averaging pixel values in squares.
-From here on, we shall refer to the $d$ averages on a smaller grid simply as pixels.
-The Cartesian product of their values is the image space.
-We give the math for fitting the original image space, an HR, but other blocks created during tree construction, though convex are not HRs in general.
-These blocks are treated in the same way as the initial HR based on their content of images.

-For the purpose of reducing the number of multiplications in computing the coefficients of the least squares fit to samples $(X,y)$ where $X=(x_1, x_2, \dots x_d)$ and $y$ is the output value, we can append to each input vector the squares $(x_1^2, x_2^2, \dots x_d^2)$ and the products with the output $y$; $(x_1 y, x_2 y, \dots x_d y)$.
-These extended vectors will save doing some multiplications with every new block while forming the model tree.
-They don't have to be copied during tree construction, just pointed to when needed for an operation.
-It might be necessary to change the origin of the space to the midpoint of the HR to avoid losing precision in the floating-point computations.

-Based on the set of $N$ samples of the block we compute the least-squares fit $F$ to this data and get coefficients $\alpha_i$ for $i \in D = \{1, 2, \dots d\}$ and a constant term.
-The sums below are over all samples (X, y) in the block.
-We start with computing the components of the centroid vector of the block: $c_i = 1/N \sum x_i $ and the mean of the y values over all samples of the block: $Y = 1/N \sum y$.
-Using calculus optimization, we have for all $i$ except 0.
+All blocks, including the original image space, are treated in the same way.
+To save indexing of blocks, the sums below are over all samples $(x_1,\ldots, x_d, y)$ in a block unless otherwise indicated.
+Based on the set of $N$ samples of a block we compute the least-squares fit to this data and get coefficients $\alpha_i$ for $i \in D = \{1, 2, \dots d\}$ and a constant term $\beta$.
+We start with computing the components of the centroid vector of the block: $c_i = 1/N \sum x_i $ and the mean of the $y$ values over all samples of the block: $Y = 1/N \sum y$.
+The expression to be minimized is